What Is a Retail Activation?

 - Foot Traffic and Dwell Time: Measuring consumer engagement in-store.

-- Conversion Rate: Calculating the percentage of shoppers who made a purchase after participating in the activation.
+- Conversion Rates: Assessing the percentage of engaged shoppers who make a purchase.